 The Clever Yoga Better Grip mat is one of the least expensive yoga mats we've ever purchased that still performs well, earning it our Best Buy award.
 This extra-thick mat is made with TPE, which is a "greener" alternative to PVC and is also recyclable (assuming you can find somewhere that accepts it).
 We typically prefer a slightly thinner mat for most yoga classes, as thicker ones can be squishy, which makes standing poses more challenging.
 The Better Grip mat did feel more compressed and solid than the other TPE mats that we tested, but not quite as stable as the Manduka PRO.
 We appreciate the extra cushioning for fitness classes though, so if you are looking for something for your Pilates or Barre classes, this mat is an excellent choice.
-And at $25, we wouldn't hesitate to pick it up for a niche use either, like the occasional Yin class where you like a little more padding.
+And at such an affordable price, we wouldn't hesitate to pick it up for a niche use either, like the occasional Yin class where you like a little more padding.

 Clever Yoga Better Grip Review